-More than one-third of our lifetime is spent sleeping, but the bedroom is more than just the place we slumber.
+More than one-third of our life is spent sleeping, but the bedroom is more than just the place we slumber.
 It’s where we retreat to relax, recharge and reflect at the end of the day.

 Because it’s easily the most significant room in your house, plenty of time and energy should be devoted to making sure your bedroom is comfortable and welcoming as well as stylish.
 Check out some of the dreamy bedrooms created by the designers at Gary Riggs Home, and get inspired to create your own personal oasis.